treeverse/lakeFS/docs/reference/import.md

 ---
 layout: default
-title: Importing data from existing Object Store
+title: Importing data into lakeFS
 description: In order to import existing data to lakeFS, you may choose to copy it using S3 CLI or using tools like Apache DistCp.
 parent: Reference
 nav_order: 8